hyperledgendary/full-stack-asset-transfer-guide/docs/SmartContractDev/00-Introduction.md

 If data under a key is updated, and then queried *in the same function* the returned data will be the *original* value - not the updated value.

-You will see the error 'MVCC Conflicts': this means that two transaction functions have executed at the same time and attempted to updated the same keys.
-All code *must* be written with the idea of having to compenstate for this.
-Typically though this is a simple as re-issuing the transaction.
+You will see the error 'MVCC Conflicts': this means that two transaction functions have executed at the same time and attempted to update the same keys.
+All code *must* be written with the idea of having to compensate for this.
+Typically though this is a simple as re-submitting the transaction.

 You can also minimise exposure by careful creation of the keys.
 Minimise or remove any form of shared key that needs to be udpated.

 ## Audit Trails vs Asset Store

 An important decision to make is whether the state held on the ledger is representing an 'audit trail' of activity, or the 'source of truth' of the actual assets.
-Storing the information about the assets, as shown in the following samples, is conceptualy straightforward keep in mind that this is a distributed database, rather than a database.
+Storing the information about the assets, as shown in the following samples, is conceptually straightforward - keep in mind that this is a distributed database, rather than a database.

 Storing a form of audit trail can work well with the ledger concept.
-The 'source of truth' here is that a certain action was taken and it's results.
+The 'source of truth' here is that a certain action was taken and its results.
 For example the ownership of an asset changed.
-Details of the actual asset are off chain.
+Details of the actual asset are off-chain.
 This does need more infrastructure provided around the ledger, but is worth considering if the primary business reason is for audit purposes.
 For example tracking the state of a process and how it moved from one state to the next.

 To help with integration of other systems it is well worth issuing events from the transaction functions.
-These events will be available to the client applications when the transaction is finally comitted.
+These events will be available to the client applications when the transaction is finally committed.
 These can be very useful in triggering other processes.

 ## Is it Smart Contract or Chaincode?

-Simply both - the terms have been used in Fabric history almost interchangable; Chaincode was original name, but then Smart Contracts is a common a blockchain term.
+Simply both - the terms have been used in Fabric history almost interchangably; Chaincode was the original name, but then Smart Contracts is a common blockchain term.
 The class/structure that is extended/implemented in code is called `Contract`.

 The aim is to standardize on
-- the Smart Contract(s) are classes/structures - the code - that your write in Go/JavaScript/TypeSciript/Java etc.
+- the Smart Contract(s) are classes/structures - the code - that your write in Go/JavaScript/TypeScript/Java etc.
 - these are then packaged up and run inside a Chaincode-container (chaincode-image / chaincode-runtime depending on exactly the format of the packaging)
 - the chaincode definition is more that just the Smart Contract code, as it includes things such as the couchdb indexes, and the endorsement policy